 11:20, 13:00, 14:55, 16:25, 17:45, 19:20, 21:00

-While in Skopje I was able to use the public transport website www.jsp.com.mk to help confirm these times, but that site is not working now as I am writing this.
-Hopefully it is only a minor interruption and it will be back online.
+While in Skopje I was able to use the public transport website www.jsp.com.mk to help confirm these times.
 Note this website is not in English, and I found it difficult to navigate.
 I used Gooogle Translate, but I was never sure if the information I found on there was correct, hence looking for other sources.

 We caught the 8:45am bus, so that time at least seems to be accurate.
 I would suggest this is a good time to go, as we arrived before the crowds.
 By the time we returned from the boat trip up the canyon, there were a lot more people around.
 If just hiking, the 7am bus would also be good, but I don’t think the boat/kayak providers would be working that early.
 The bus takes about 40 minutes to get to Matka Canyon from the bus station.